-The European Resuscitation Council (ERC) First Aid Guidelines 2015 state that when direct pressure cannot control severe bleeding, tourniquets and haemostatic dressings are now advised and this is fully supported by ILCOR (International Liaison Committee on Resuscitation).
+The European Resuscitation Council (ERC) First Aid Guidelines 2015 state that when direct pressure cannot control severe bleeding, tourniquets and haemostatic dressings are now advised.
+ILCOR (International Liaison Committee on Resuscitation) fully supports this

-If someone is bleeding extremely heavily from either a major artery or vein, they can lose a lot of blood very quickly and the bleeding is likely to pulsate in time with the heart.
-This is more pronounced with an arterial bleed, but happens with in venous bleeds too.
-With extremely heavy, potentially catastrophic bleeding an adult could easily lose 40% of their blood volume in 3-4 minutes and this could be even quicker when dealing with children.
+If someone is bleeding extremely heavily from either a major artery or vein, they can quickly lose a lot of blood.
+The bleeding is likely to pulsate in time with the heart.
+This is more pronounced with an arterial bleed, but happens within venous bleeds too.
+With extremely heavy, potentially catastrophic bleeding an adult could easily lose 40% of their blood volume in 3-4 minutes.
+This could be even quicker when dealing with children.

-If a casualty loses a substantial amount of blood – more than 40% of their blood volume, the body is no longer able to compensate for that amount of blood loss and they will develop hypovolaemic shock.
+If a casualty loses a substantial amount of blood – more than 40% of their blood volume, the body is no longer able to compensate for that amount of blood loss.
+They will develop hypovolaemic shock.
 Hypovolaemic shock is a low volume of blood causing failure of the circulatory system, if untreated they will die.

-Military and civilian research has resulted in a wealth of evidence demonstrating the effectiveness of tourniquets and haemostatic dressings in the treatment of life-threatening bleeding.
+Military and civilian research has shown wealth of evidence demonstrating the effectiveness of tourniquets and haemostatic dressings in the treatment of life-threatening bleeding.

 Key changes in the new European Resuscitation Guidelines relating to bleeding:

-- Elevation is no longer recommended for the control of severe bleeding.
-Although we know that elevation does reduce the flow of blood, elevation alone will not stop bleeding.
-Therefore for simplicity’s sake it has now been removed from the guidelines.
+- New guidelines no longer recommend elevation for the control of severe bleeding.
+Elevation does reduce the flow of blood, but alone it will not stop bleeding.
 If someone has an arterial bleed, just holding it in the air is not going to stop the bleeding.
-Applying direct pressure to the source of bleeding is much more likely to stop life-threatening blood flow, irrespective of whether the injury is elevated or not
+Applying direct pressure to the source of bleeding is much more likely to stop life-threatening blood flow.

-- Indirect pressure points should not be used to control severe bleeding.
-There is more than one artery supplying the blood to each limb and pressing on pressure points will not be able to stop the blood flow.
+- You should not use indirect pressure points to control severe bleeding.
+There is more than one artery supplying the blood to each limb.
+Pressing on pressure points will not be able to stop the blood flow.
 Finding pressure points can also be very difficult, particularly with the femoral artery.

 Treatment of Bleeding: